ollama/ollama/docs/quantize.md

 # How to Quantize a Model

 Sometimes the model you want to work with is not available at [https://ollama.ai/library](https://ollama.ai/library).
-If you want to try out that model before we have a chance to quantize it, you can use this process.

 ## Figure out if we can run the model?